 Goods Dub is layered, complex and not as easily accessible as a song.
 Dub takes time to develop space and magic.
 That's why we love the "Long Playing" (LP) format and basically only review here Dub- and instrumental albums and EPs.

 Since 2001 René Wynands has been writing for the great Riddim magazine under the title "Dub Evolution «regularly one Dub-Column.
 Here in dubblog you can find all these texts, from the first to the current issue - and a lot more.

-The team of authors also includes Ras Vorbei, Gerhard Thomas Kriz and, since 2021, Helmut Philipps.
+The team of authors also includes Ras Vorbei and Gerhard Thomas Kriz.

 While it used to be a matter of giving purchase recommendations and - in order to avoid bad purchases - describing the music verbally as well and objectively as possible, the task of reviews has changed significantly since the music steaming services were established.
 Because instead of reading cumbersome descriptions, you can simply listen to the album yourself.
 Therefore, today we are much more concerned with the following four points:

 - Scouting: To find the pearls for you in the endless stream of releases.

 - Background information: To give you information about the background of the music and its makers, because knowing about it changes your reception.

 - Comment: To give you our opinion on the albums - shamelessly subjective.

 - Discourse: To discuss the music with you.
 Therefore, write us your thoughts, opinions, likes and dislikes in the comments.
 We love exchanging ideas with you.